abstractj/kalium/README.md

     - into the `lib` at the root of the working directory directory of your project.
     - into a location that is included in your `PATH` environment variable.

-For example, on my Windows 10 machine with a x64 architecture:
+For example, on Windows 10 machine with a x64 architecture:
 ```
 {archive root}
 └───x64